wix-incubator/carmi/docs/design/overview.md

 - Hoisting shared sub expressions, so they are only calculated once
 - Not track dependencies if there are no setters that can cause the expression to invalidate
 - All computation is incremental

-### CARMI is built from 3 parts:
+There are 4 classic methods of handling derivation of state

+### Main parts

-1. Frontend which exposes a lodash inspired API for defining the state derivations needed in your project letting you map/filter, the frontend generates a S-EXPressions (lisp) inspired data structure which should remain opaque to the consumer of this library and is fed into the compiler
+1. [Frontend](design/frontend.md) which exposes a lodash inspired API for defining the state derivations needed in your project letting you map/filter, the frontend generates a S-EXPressions (lisp) inspired data structure which should remain opaque to the consumer of this library and is fed into the compiler
-2. An optimizing pass which hoist shared sub-expressions, eliminates dead code, tag the SEXPs (The naive version of the compiler skips this step)
+2. An optimizing pass([compile](design/compilers.md)) which hoist shared sub-expressions, eliminates dead code, tag the SEXPs (The naive version of the compiler skips this step)
-3. Backend which takes the SEXPs and generates your state container function
+3. [Backend](design/backend.md) which takes the SEXPs and generates your state container function

-### Frontend

-A Domain Specific Language (DSL) for creating derivations of state created using es6 proxies

-### Backend

-A set of compilers that generate your function's code out of the model supplied

-### Compilers

-1. Optimizing - This is the default compiler, hoists shared sub-expressions and all computation is incremental.
-2. Simple - Hoists shared-subexpressions but all computation is done from scratch on each change in the state.
-Very useful for Server Side Rendering.
-3. Naive - Maintains a 1:1 mapping of your model to the code generated but has horrible performance
-4. Flow - Based on the simple compiler and adds flow-type annotations only used for generating code for compilers that are typed like the Rust compiler
-5. Rust - Right now this compiler is just an experiment I used to verify that it is feasible in the future to generate Rust code out of the same models, only created to put my mind at rest that if/when in the future we'll need to switch to WASM it would be possible